rcoh/rcoh-dot-me-v2/content/posts/cache-oblivious-datastructures.md

 `$$F(N)=\frac{\log_2N}{\log_2B}=\log_BN$$`

-I'm dropping a some complexity in favor of simplicity; if this feels hand-wavy, you can find a more rigorous proof in the paper.
+I'm dropping some complexity in favor of simplicity; if this feels hand-wavy, you can find a more rigorous proof in the paper.
 Here's the important part: as `\(B\)` grows, the number of blocks we read shrinks.
 Success!